yuanniufei/xcrawler/README.md

 ------------------------

 # Introduction
-`xcrawler`, it's a light-weight web crawler framework.
+[xcrawler](https://github.com/ChrisLeeGit/xcrawler), it's a light-weight web crawler framework.
 Some of its design concepts are borrowed from the well-known framework [Scrapy](https://github.com/scrapy).
 The downloader of the engine is implemented with the `requests` library.

 I'm very interested in web crawling, however, I'm just a newbie to web scraping.
 I did this so that I can learn more basics of web crawling and Python language.